 The point is, rather than listen to what everybody in the world is preaching, figure out who you align with, and then apply their information to your lifestyle and your body to figure out what works best for you.

 At the end of the day, you still have to experiment for yourself to see how YOUR body responds to different foods.
 I know this can be easier said than done.
-This is one place where it can be helpful to work one on one with a practitioner.
-If you're interested in working 1-on-1 with me, take a peek at my Be Well Package, and schedule a free 15-minute consult with me today!
+This is one place where it can be helpful to have access to a practitioner while you implement changes.

 When is a pre workout snack necessary?
 When should I eat it?